joshcamas/prefab-library/README.md

 OnPlaceInScene(index, position): Triggered when the user has "dropped" the object into the scene.
 ```
 You can also add your own non-scriptable object tools as well, of course.
 Just make a class based on AssetLibraryTool and do whatever you want!

+## Future Plans
+The biggest feature I need to add is the ability to drag and drop objects into the hierarchy, as opposed to the sceneview.
+I'd also like to allow multiple subtools to be active at once, since switching can be a pain.
+Adding support to make custom thumbnail generation modular would be great - to add your own thumbnail generator you need to modify a line in my code, which I do not like.
+Finally, making the searcher handle things asynchonously if possible would also be a big plus.